 In emergencies, use GT when there is no recourse to a human translator or other tools.
 Be patient and assume you are Tarzan testing out words for talking to Jane.
 If you are on Skype trying to reunite a family in Romania and their baby in the USA who was kidnapped by a despotic president, do not hesitate to try the words GT generates.
 You are unlikely to make the situation worse, and you can see pretty quickly whether there is a semblance of understanding.

-The best way to use GT in situations where the translation matters5
+The best way to use GT in situations where the translation matters8

-4. Include a disclaimer.
-State up front something like: “This document was translated from English with the aid of Google Translate.
+4. Include a disclaimer.13 State up front something like: “This document was translated from English with the aid of Google Translate.
 Apologies for any errors.”
 I also recommend appending the original text, so a reader with some knowledge of the source language can try to work out the translation failures.
+Here is a perfectly implemented disclaimer on a professional sports website, which provides due caution to readers along with an assessment in keeping with TYB scores: “For those of us who do not speak Spanish, here’s the Google Translate (which tends to be pretty accurate with Spanish)”.
 Picture 61 shows the proper way to use machine translation in a situation where you do not have the knowledge to post-edit the automatic results.

-Seven situations in which you categorically cannot rely on GT7
+Seven situations in which you categorically cannot rely on GT15

 We provide our Services using a commercially reasonable level of skill and care and we hope that you will enjoy using them.
 But there are certain things that we don’t promise about our Services.
 Other than as expressly set out in these terms or additional terms, neither Google nor its suppliers or distributors make any specific promises about the Services.
 For example, we don’t make any commitments about the content within the Services, the specific functions of the Services, or their reliability, availability, or ability to meet your needs.
 We provide the Services “as is”. … To the extent permitted by law, we exclude all warranties. … When permitted by law, Google, and Google’s suppliers and distributors, will not be responsible for lost profits, revenues, or data, financial losses or indirect, special, consequential, exemplary, or punitive damages. … The total liability of Google, and its suppliers and distributors, for any claims under these terms, including for any implied warranties, is limited to the amount you paid us to use the Services.